-The Theses Collection is located on the Lower Level, shelved alphabetically according to author's last name.
+The Theses Collection is located on the 3rd Floor south, shelved alphabetically according to author's last name.
 The Library creates an alpha/numerical call number that represents the author's first and last name.
 Theses that include media are housed in the Library Media Center.

 Each thesis represents a graduate student's original, master's-level research and can be useful to other students due to the specificity of topics and the focus on local issues.
 We retain permanent microfiche copies of each thesis in the Library Media Center and the Special Collections and University Archives.
 Doctoral dissertations from the EdD program are housed in a similar manner.